 When I started my search for a new solar well pump, I initially thought the options were endless.
-It soon became evident that this wasn’t the case at all and that most of the advertised solar water pumps were for garden fountains or swimming pools rather than wells.
+It soon became evident that this wasn’t the case and that most advertised solar water pumps were for garden fountains or swimming pools rather than wells.

 The deeper I dug, the more frustrated I became.